Swiss Bank Account: Strength and Privacy

 Switzerland is a peaceful, stable and wealthy country with a modern economy and low unemployment.
 The per capita incomes of its workers are larger than the big Western European nations.
 Establishing a Swiss bank account remains common for many individuals and companies worldwide because of the Swiss bank secrecy laws and the long-term stability and value of the Swiss franc.
 Unemployment remains less than one half the average in the EU.

-Banking Because of the peace, stability, financial strength and conservative business nature of the Swiss, the country has been a respectable banking center for many years.
+Because of the peace, stability, financial strength and conservative business nature of the Swiss, the country has been a respectable banking center for many years with multiple advantages over traditional banking in one’s own country.
 Very strict privacy laws were put into place in 1934 making it a crime to reveal information about a client’s bank account.
-The only exception to this is if the accountholder has committed a crime that is also a crime in Switzerland and the proceeds of the crime are in the bank.
+The only exception to this is if the account holder has committed a crime that is also a crime in Switzerland and the proceeds of the crime are in the bank.
 It first must be brought before a Swiss judge and ruled upon by a Swiss court.
 Tax evasion is not a crime in Switzerland and account information is not revealed in the event of a tax crime conviction.
 However, as a responsible company, we highly recommend that you follow the tax laws of the jurisdictions in which you are legally required.

 Swiss banks do not accept small deposits or those to intend to quickly open and close their accounts.
 Most banks have deposit requirements of $1 million (US) or more.
 Some banks will accept as little as $200,000.
 If less than this amount is available, there are some very strong, safe banks in the Caribbean that will accept less than this amount.